mobogreatthegreat/Reuse-Hub/README.md

 ## Transparency

 Reuse Hub was developed with assistance from various AI models for parts of the codebase and documentation.
-The core logic, backend implementation, and build system were written by the project maintainer (@mobogreatthegreat).
+The core logic and backend implementation were written by the project maintainer (@mobogreatthegreat).

 The Electron framework and FastAPI are open-source projects that power the desktop and backend layers respectively.
 Reuse Hub is an independent project - all data stays local and no external services are contacted at runtime.